1. Amazon Australia Cyber Monday deals

 As an online sale, Cyber Monday is obviously a more recent development, coming after the advent of the internet and e-commerce.
 It traditionally marks the point when people realised they needed to get a wriggle on and start buying Christmas presents.

-- Amazon Australia had some of the lowest prices yet on its own devices, and we're expecting the online retailer to follow the same trend this November again – so keep an eye out for the Echo smart home devices and Kindle ereaders
+- Amazon Australia had some of the lowest prices yet on its own devices during Prime Day 2022 and showed us it's willing to drop some great deals in its Big Smile Sale this October.
+We're expecting the online retailer to follow the same trend this November again – so keep an eye out for the Echo smart home devices and Kindle ereaders

 - Alongside Amazon, other retailers like eBay and JB Hi-Fi will push hard on sales

 - You’ll want to hold off buying a new computer as laptops always get a big discount

 - It will be a great time to upgrade your home entertainment system with prices on TVs and sound bars likely to be slashed

 - You should definitely find some great deals on some of the best wireless headphones

 - Cameras, in all forms, will focus on savings too, provided stocks aren’t a problem